 Do you ever wish your new team would talk to your last team?
 That would save so much precious time.
 If you could just get your new team to trust you, you’d get on to making your usual magic.
-But it’s never as simple as that.
-If you’re good, you may feel you deserve a better reception from your new team.
-You may warrant a warm reception, but they don’t know you, the last guy was a jerk (or a superstar), and they’re still recovering.
+You know you’re good, and you deserve a better reception from your new team.
+But they don’t know you, the last guy was a jerk (or a superstar), and they’re still recovering.

 7 Ways to Get Your New Team to Trust You

 If they had a poor leader before you, the more you listen, the worse the stories will sound.
 Or perhaps they had a superstar whose shoes you need to fill.
 It might tempt you to trash the guy before you.
 It may feel good and make you feel like a hero, but you don’t want to go there.
 Build your credibility on your own merits.
 No good ever comes from tearing down another person.
 Besides, you never know the whole story.
 Listen, reflect the emotions you hear (eg: that sounds like it was frustrating – or awesome), then let it go, and focus on your leadership.
 And while you’re listening …

 The best way to get to know a new team is one person at a time.
 Invest deeply one-on-one.
 Learn about what they need, what they want, and what they most yearn to give.
 Get to know each person as a human being.

 One powerful listening technique begins as you meet with each team member individually.
 Ask each person these vision-building questions:

 - At our very best, what do you think this team can achieve?

 - What do we need to do to get there?